kwesialale/CodeAlpha_Network_Intrusion_Detection_System/README.md

 This project implements a network-based Intrusion Detection System (IDS) using **Suricata**, running inside a **Kali Linux virtual machine**.
 It covers the setup, custom detection rules, continuous monitoring, and an automated response mechanism for detected attacks.

 > **Scope note:** This submission covers Task 4 requirements 1 through 4 (setup, rule configuration, continuous monitoring, and response mechanism).
-Point 5, dashboard visualization, is optional per the task instructions and is not included in this submission.

 ---